PEO vs. EOR: Which is Right for Your Business 2025?

 Best For Established companies with own legal entity and larger teams Startups or businesses hiring globally without local entity

-• Shared compliance responsibility through co-employment model
+• Offers shared compliance through a co-employment structure.

-Cost comparison between PEO vs EOR
+Cost comparison: PEO vs EOR for global hiring[toc=Cost Comparison]

 Cost Factor PEO EOR